What is a Minister of Religion Visa?

 - Proof of your ability to maintain yourself financially in the UK

 - Tuberculosis test results (where relevant)

-- Old passports or travel documents (where relevant)
+- Old passports or travel documents to show your travel history (where relevant)

 - Certified translations of any documents not in English or Welsh

-Depending on your individual circumstances, you may be asked for more information on your application and to provide further evidence.
+Depending on your individual circumstances, the Home Office may ask you for more information on your application and to provide further evidence for this visa type.